• Hungarian Language

 Cons

-• Grooming: Professional: This breed needs a lot of work to keep in good condition.
+• Grooming Requirements: Professional: This breed needs a lot of work to keep in good condition.

 • Impulse to Wander or Roam: The wanderlust potential of the Soft Coated Wheaten Terrier is strong enough to escape from home.

-• Tolerates Being Left Alone: Soft Coated Wheaten Terrier dogs tend to have separation anxiety when their owners left them alone at home because they bond very closely with them.
+• Alone Time Tolerance: Soft Coated Wheaten Terrier dogs tend to have separation anxiety when their owners left them alone at home because they bond very closely with them.

 • Cat Friendly: Soft Coated Wheaten Terrier dogs are not cat-friendly dogs.